Wood

 Card Cabinet

-This is a photo of some of my Polish family from August 1937.
-The little girl in a white dress in the front row is my Babcia Lila (grandmother) who was four and a half years old at the time this was taken.
-The young woman behind her is Ciocia Ula, my great great aunt.
-Ula was the card player in our family, she taught my dad how to play bridge as soon as he was old enough to hold cards and my dad taught me.
-When I was a kid, my Babcia gave me a card box to bring back to the U.S. and this cabinet is largely based off its design
+On my dad’s side of the family, Ciocia Ula was the card player.
+She taught my dad how to play bridge as soon as he was old enough to hold cards and my dad taught me.
+When I was a kid, my Babcia gave me a pine card box to bring back to the U.S. and this cabinet is largely based off its design.

 On my mom's side of the family, my great grandma Dicey was the big card player.
 Her game of choice was Hand and Foot, a North American game related to canasta.
 My mom would spend summers with Grandma Dicey in Florida, and there she picked up the game and my mom taught me.